wael34218/SequentialPhenotypePredictor/README.md

 </p>

-Vector representations constructed by Word2Vec are able to capture semantic meaning of medical concepts.
-Word2Vec clusters concepts based on their type as shown in the figure.
-In addition, it was able to capture closely similar concepts, for example the cosine similarity of ’p_WARF2’ (Warfarin 2mg Tab) and ’p_WARF1’ (Warfarin 1mg Tab) is 0.924.
+Vector representations constructed by Word2Vec are able to capture semantic meaning of medical events.
+Word2Vec clusters events based on their type as shown in the figure.
+In addition, it was able to capture closely similar events, for example the cosine similarity of ’p_WARF2’ (Warfarin 2mg Tab) and ’p_WARF1’ (Warfarin 1mg Tab) is 0.924.
 All prescriptions starting with ’p_WARF’  are close to each other around the point (0, 0.45).
-This representation simplifies learning since it does not treat similar concepts as different features.
+This representation simplifies learning since it does not treat similar events as different features.

 <p align="center">
     <img alt="Word Vectors" src="https://github.com/wael34218/MimicVectorPredictor/blob/master/Results/Analysis/word_vectors.png?raw=true" width="500">